mvacjar/mvacjar/README.md

 ## I'm María

-A Frontend Developer Student at Hyper Island 🌟.
+I'm Frontend Developer 🌟.
 I love learning daily and collaborating, and I'm always ready to tackle new challenges 💪!

+Let's connect! 📩 mvacjar@gmail.com

 ---

 ## About Me

-- 🔭 Currently working on amazing projects at Hyper Island.
 - 🌱 Always learning something new, whether it's a new technology, tool, or design technique.
 - 👯 Love collaborating with other developers and creatives.
 Together, we make awesome stuff!
 - ⚡️ Excited by challenges and unafraid of the unknown.